niemopen/niem-naming-design-rules/ndr6src.md

 * A [literal class](#def) contains no object properties, at least one [attribute property](#def), and exactly one [element property](#def).
 A [literal class](#def) has a name ending in "Type".

-The instances of most classes (including adapter and association classes) are represented in XML as an element with complex content; that is, with child elements, and sometimes with attributes.
+The instances of most classes (including adapter and association classes) are represented in XML as an element with complex content; that is, with child elements and sometimes attributes.
 For example, [example 4-17](#ex4-17) shows an XML element with complex content, and also the equivalent in a JSON message.

 ```
-<ex:ItemWeightMeasure>                                      | {
-  <ex:MassUnitCode>KGM</unece:MassUnitCode>                 |   "ex:ItemWeightMeasure": {
+<ex:ItemWeightMeasure>                                                       | "ex:ItemWeightMeasure": {
-  <ex:MeasureDecimalValue>22.5</ex:MeasureDecimalValue>     |     "ex:MassUnitCode": "KGM",
+  <ex:MassUnitCode>KGM</unece:MassUnitCode>                                  |   "ex:MassUnitCode": "KGM",
-</ex:ItemWeightMeasure>                                     |     "ex:MeasureDecimalValue": 22.5
+  <ex:MeasureDecimalValue>22.5</ex:MeasureDecimalValue>                      |   "ex:MeasureDecimalValue": 22.5
-                                                            |   }
-                                                            | }
+</ex:ItemWeightMeasure>                                                      | }
 ```
 <figcaption><a name="ex4-17">Example 4-17: Instance of a class in XML and JSON</a></figcaption>